mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 ### B. My research:

-* Goal: It is a task based fMRI study that tests 28 healhy young participants' long term memory recognition of highly similar scenes and correlate that with differential activation on the long-axis of the hippocampus (HPC) and neocrotical regions.
+* Goal: It is a task based fMRI study that tests 28 healthy young participants' long term memory recognition of highly similar scenes and correlate that with differential activation on the long-axis of the hippocampus (HPC) and neocrotical regions.

 * Current research: Neuroimaging research show that the posterior region of the hippocampus (Post-HPC) is associated with recollection of fine-grained local details; meanwhile the anterior region of the hippocampus (Ant-HPC) is associated with recollection of coarse global details.